Bella Thorne Topless For Photos After Denying Having Sex With Scott Disick And Cheating On Tyler Posey

 The actress finally got to set the record straight about her rumored fling with Kourtney Kardashian’s ex, Scott Disick, 34.
 Bella claimed that she had never actually had sex with Disick, and her relationship with him hasn’t affected her friendship with Kendall and Kylie Jenner.

-Bella also insisted that she had never cheated on Tyler Posey with Charlie Puth, despite what rumors were reporting late last year.
+Bella also insisted that she had never cheated on Tyler Posey with Charlie Puth, despite last year’s rumors

 The teen said that she and “Ty stopped dating,” and Charlie had been tweeting about her and trying to reach out to her during that time.